In these Specificati ons 'Faculty' means the Faculty of Arts acting on the advice of the Board of Humanities and Social Science.

 in exceptional circumstances a person who holds a tertiary qualification and whose employment experience indicates a level of knowledge and skill deemed by the Faculty to be sufficient to complete the course satisfactorily.

-Units may be counted towards the award only if they have been taken in accordance with prerequisites determined by the Faculty of Arts and as summarised in Schedule of Units for the Graduate Diploma in International Politics.
+Units may be counted towards the award only if they have been taken in accordance with prerequisites and co-requisites determined by the Faculty summarised in the Schedule.

-A candidate normally may not enrol in any semester in units totalling more than 50% weighting, or if the candidate is in full-time employment during any given semester, more than 25% weighting.
+A candidate normally may not enrol in any year in units totalling more than 100% weight, or more than 50% weight if the candidate is in full-time employment during any given semester.

 Where two or more units of the same name or content are offered within the University, only one may be counted towards the award.

-In every case the candidate's choice of units and the order in which they are taken shall be subject to approval by the dean in accordance with the requirements of paragraph 3.
+In every case the candidate's choice of units and the order in which they are taken shall be subject to approval by the Faculty or in accordance with the requirements of paragraph 3.

 Credit for Previous Studies

-Passes in subjects or units in other courses (completed or otherwise) in this University or another approved tertiary institution (or other approved professional examining body) may be credited towards the award, provided that the Faculty may specify what more a candidate so credited shall be required to do to qualify for the award.
+Passes in subjects or units in other honours or postgraduate courses (completed or otherwise) in this University or another approved tertiary institution (or other approved professional examining body) may be credited towards the award, to a maximum of one third of the award, provided that the Faculty may specify what more a candidate so credited shall be required to do to qualify for the award.

-The Faculty may from time to time make amendments to the Schedules to these specifications.
+The Faculty may from time to time make amendments to the Schedule.

-These specifications shall take effect on 1 January 2003 and shall apply to all candidates for the award, including those enrolling for the first time in that year and those enrolled subsequently.
+These specifications shall take effect on 1 January 2002 and shall apply to all candidates for the award.

-The approved abbreviation for the Graduate Diploma in International Politics shall be GradDipIntPol.
+The approved abbreviation for the award of Master of Public shall be MPubPol